arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_applier_adjust.md

 whether or not system collection operations will be applied

 @RESTBODYPARAM{autoResync,boolean,optional,}
-whether or not the slave should perform a full automatic resynchronization with the master in case the master cannot serve log data requested by the slave, or when the replication is started and no tick value can be found.
+whether or not the Follower should perform a full automatic resynchronization with the Leader in case the Leader cannot serve log data requested by the Follower, or when the replication is started and no tick value can be found.

 @RESTBODYPARAM{autoResyncRetries,integer,optional,int64}